NYU-CSO/recitation/r2/README.md

 if Lenny's code were correct?
 Compile `buggyendian.c` (do `gcc -std=c99 buggyendian.c`) and run it (`./a.out`).
 Does Lenny's program print out the correct value?

 Please debug Lenny's program.
-Unless solving a math problem, we don't debug by just staring at the program.
+Unlike solving a math problem, we don't debug by just staring at the program, however tempting that might be.
 We add printf's and run the program in gdb to validate what we think the program is doing and should be doing.

 Below are some suggested steps (using printf or gdb to answer the question, and not just your brain):
 * What is the array element i before and after the invocation of function EndianFlip?